Tech Tips

 - Remove and clean the radiator overflow tank.
 Renisnatll the tank and add

-the appropiate amount of 50/50 mix of anti-freeze.
+the appropriate amount of 50/50 mix of anti-freeze.

 - Start the engine and let it come up to temp.
 Turn the heater to hot to